pktdvTA1/pw-ci-poc/readme.md

 $ npm i
 // for postgress with port 5432
 $ docker-compose up -d

 ```

 # Running

 ```
+// normal API req (postmanEcho, jsonplaceholder)
 $ npm run pw:api

+// with DB using Prisma which require the actual db(postgres) atleast in docker
+// this will execute the truncate and insert at setup level
+$ npm run pw:tdb

 ```